 The College of Arts and Sciences considers plagiarism, cheating, and other forms of academic dishonesty inimical to the objectives of higher education.
-The College supports the imposition of penalties on students who engage in academic dishonesty, as defined in the "Conduct" section of the University of South Dakota Student Handbook.
+The College supports the imposition of

 No credit can be given for a dishonest assignment.
 A student found to have engaged in any form of academic dishonesty may, at the discretion of the instructor, be: